14 Best French Flashcard Websites and Apps in 2026

 Platforms: Android | iOS | Web

-Pricing: The free plan gives you 5 minutes of study time daily, while the paid offers more.
+Pricing: The free plan gives you 5 minutes of study time daily, while the paid plan offers more.
 The cost is $13 per month, $69.99 per year, or $159.99 for a lifetime subscription.
 You can also try a 7-day demo before buying.

 9. StudyStack to Learn French